NewEnglandTravelPlanner.com Logo Mount Washington, New Hampshire

 Mount Washington, highest peak east of the Mississippi, in New Hampshire's White Mountains, offers spectacular views and some of the world's worst weather.

-Mount Washington, with its summit at 6288 feet (1917 meters), is the highest peak east of the Mississippi River.
-The mountain is renowned for its severe weather, which claims the lives of numerous hikers and climbers every year.
+Located at the intersection of three major storm tracks, the summit has an alpine climate that is renowned for its erratic, severe weather and high precipitation which claim the lives of numerous experienced hikers and climbers every year.

 I've hiked up Mount Washington into a blizzard, in a temperature of 14°F (-10°C) and winds gusting to 100 mph (161 km/h) at the summit, on the last day of August!